danielj0nes/propaganda-detection/prompt_response_testing.md

 Sure, here's a prompt:

-Please analyze the following article and identify whether the following propaganda techniques are present or not: Name calling, Repetition, Slogans, Appeal to fear, Doubt, Exaggeration/minimization, Flag-Waving, Loaded Language, Reduction ad hitlerum, Bandwagon, Casual oversimplification, Obfuscation/intentional vagueness, Appeal to authority, Black & white fallacy, Thought terminating clichés, Red herring, Straw men, and Whataboutism.
+Please analyze the following article and identify whether the following propaganda techniques are present or not: Name calling, Repetition, Slogans, Appeal to fear, Doubt, Exaggeration/minimization, Flag-Waving, Loaded Language, Reduction ad hitlerum, Bandwagon, Causal oversimplifcation, Obfuscation/intentional vagueness, Appeal to authority, Black & white fallacy, Thought terminating clichés, Red herring, Straw men, and Whataboutism.
 For each technique that is present, provide an example of how it was used in the article.

 # Prompt template testing